Table of Contents

 Bundles are, for all you need to know right now, a folder that macOS just pretends is a file, and lets you, the user, treat it like it’s just a single file.

-Sparse bundles, instead of being one large file as a disk image, contain multiple 8 MiB (8,388,608 bytes) files called bands.
+Sparse bundles are like sparse images, except instead of being one large single file as a disk image, contain multiple 8 MiB (8,388,608 bytes) files called bands.
 This split allows things like, yes, Time Machine, to operate a little faster: instead of requiring updating and writing an entire multi-gigabyte file for any change, then only the bands that get affected will be written, meaning writes go from thousands of megabytes for an edit to multiples of… 8.

-It also makes them easier to copy around, since it’s a lot of smaller file transfers instead.
+It also makes them easier to copy around, since it’s a lot of smaller file transfers instead, which, in theory, can happen in parallel, speeding up the process too.

 Technical Details, Server